Introduction to Workmanship

 Due to the potential hazards, cost of production and manufacturing, and overall technical challenges, NASA has created a separate committee to govern workmanship.
 It is termed the NASA Workmanship Technical Committee (NWTC).

 The NASA Workmanship Technical Committee (NWTC) serves as the agency's technical authority to ensure that adequate workmanship standards and training for electronic hardware are available to NASA, its suppliers, and the aerospace community.
-In addition, The NWTC is responsible for documenting workmanship requirements and design criteria for the manufacture of space flight, aeronautics, and mission critical ground support electronic hardware .
+Also, the NWTC is responsible for documenting workmanship requirements and design criteria for the manufacture of space flight, aeronautics, and mission-critical ground support electronic hardware .

-In summary, the committee evaluates existing standards, creates new standards and/or best practice guidance, and training material to assist NASA programs, manage risk, and ensure safety and mission success.
+In summary, the committee evaluates existing standards, creates new standards and best practice guidance, and training material to assist NASA programs, manage risk, and ensure safety and mission success.

-- Most industry and especially NASA put great effort into properly training employees to produce consistent, high quality products and services.
+- Most organizations including NASA put great effort into properly training employees to produce consistent, high-quality products and services.

 - Training on all applicable procedures, standards, and best practices

-- Instruct the student to make him/her become familiar with concepts and processes
+- Instruct the student to make him/her familiar with concepts and processes

 - Provide hands-on practice